Posted by Dan Albert, Android NDK Tech Lead

 If you've read our

-, you've seen that we've planned to expand libandroid_support to
+roadmap, you've seen that we've planned to expand libandroid_support to

 backport as much of libc/libm as possible.
 Whenever we've spoken with people